kubesphere/website/content/en/blogs/multi-cluster-deployment.md

 ## Multi-cluster Feature in KubeSphere

-Resource federation is what the community has proposed to solve the issue of deployments across multiple clusters.
+Resource federation is what the community has proposed to solve the issue of deployments across multiple Kubernetes clusters.
 For many enterprise users, the deployment of multiple clusters is not necessary.
 What is more important is that they need to be able to manage the resources across multiple clusters at the same time and in the same place.

-[KubeSphere](https://github.com/kubesphere) supports the management of multiple clusters, isolated management of resources, and federated deployments.
+[KubeSphere](https://github.com/kubesphere) supports the management of multiple Kubernetes clusters, isolated management of resources, and federated deployments.
 In addition, it also features multi-dimensional queries (monitoring, logging, events and auditing) of resources such as clusters and apps, as well as alerts and notifications through various channels.
 Apps can be deployed on multiple clusters with CI/CD pipelines.

 ![kubesphere-workflow](https://ap3.qingstor.com/kubesphere-website/docs/workflow.png)